dabit3/moonbase-moonlotto-workshop/README.md

 Next, open __package.json__ and update the `deploy` script to include the project name from the Graph explorer.

-Replace the subgraph name - should look something like this: `username/subgraphname`:
+Replace the subgraph name.
+It should look something like this: `username/subgraphname`:

 ```sh
 "deploy": "npx graph deploy username/subgraphname --ipfs https://api.thegraph.com/ipfs/ --node https://api.thegraph.com/deploy/",